 • Provide initial and ongoing training to your staff.

-• Have documented procedures and processes in place so staff can raise any issues with their supervisor that are beyond their knowledge or if there have been any specific concerns raised by your clients.
+• Have documented procedures and processes in place and train staff, so they can raise any issues with their supervisor that are beyond their knowledge or if there have been any specific concerns raised by your clients.

-• Implement quality assurance and control mechanisms and conduct audits of work undertaken by staff.
+• Implement quality control mechanisms and quality management systems.

 • Undertake spot checks of the source documents and questions asked by staff to justify any income and deductions declared.